Customized Care • Prescription Required

 How much does compounded Ivermectin cost?

-Cost varies based on strength, dosage form, and quantity.
+Pricing depends on the strength, dosage form, and customization.
 Contact Rock Ridge Pharmacy for a personalized quote based on your prescription.

 Can children take compounded Ivermectin?

 Yes, if prescribed by a pediatrician.
-Compounding allows us to create child-friendly liquid suspensions with appropriate strength and flavors to improve adherence for younger patients.
+We compound child-friendly liquid suspensions with suitable strengths and flavors to support adherence and accurate dosing.

-Some providers recommend supplements like zinc or vitamin C to support immune health during treatment.
-Always check with your doctor or pharmacist before adding supplements to ensure safety and avoid interactions.
+Some healthcare providers recommend supplements like zinc or vitamin C during treatment, but always check with your pharmacist or physician first to avoid interactions.

 Fax Machine Icon – Rock Ridge Pharmacy